Back to blog

 Practical Reality

-The 5% effective corporate rate (via the refund mechanism) is legitimate and well-established, though the EU has been eyeing it.
-For now, it works.
+The 5% effective corporate rate (via the 6/7ths refund mechanism) is well-established and statutory.
+EU state-aid scrutiny is an ongoing risk factor.

 → Full Malta tax guide